 CLES 860.
 Clinical Mental Health Counseling Practicum (3).

 Supervised clinical mental health counseling experience.
-A minimum of 100 hours of professional counseling service that includes a minimum of 40 hours of direct client contact experience in counseling, with the remainder of hours in indirect client service.
-Builds on the skills learned and practiced in CESP 824.
-Repeatable for credit.
-Prerequisites: CESP 824 within the last 12 months, CESP 803 and departmental consent.
-Prerequisites for school psychology students: CESP 824 within the last 12 months and departmental consent.
+Minimum of 100 hours of professional counseling service that includes a minimum of 40 hours of direct client contact experience in counseling, with the remainder of hours (60) in indirect client service.
+CLES 860 builds on the skills learned and practiced in CESP 824 and requires a minimum grade of B in order to move on to the internship course (CESP 949 or CLES 952).
+Prerequisites: CESP 824 with a grade of B or better within the last 12 months, CESP 803 and departmental consent.

 CLES 861.
 Behavioral, Social and Emotional Assessment (3).

 Focuses on basic concepts and methods of assessing behavioral, social and emotional functioning of children and adolescents.
 Students are introduced to varied theoretical approaches to understanding personality and resultant social-emotional functioning.
 Assessment methods studied include interviewing, observation, inventory instruments, behavior rating scales, and functional behavioral assessment.
 Includes supervised experience.
-Course includes diversity content.
-Prerequisites: one of the following courses: CLES 801, CLES 810, CESP 811, CESP 822, or CESP 854; and instructor's consent.
+Prerequisite: CESP 858.

 CLES 871.
 Foundations of Higher Education (3).